 BENJAMIN FEDER, student at hdpk Berlin, will demonstrate and discuss the "GlitchRack" - a sound design tool offering effects that one usually do not find in the normal effects rack.
 Every effect is strictly minimized.
 All the effects manipulate the signal such that it sounds "wrong".
 These mistakes can be used to imperfectionize your work.
 The rack is designed for musicians that like glitches and mistakes and want to add them to their music without being troubled too much.
 At the same time the GlitchRack provides an infrastructure that makes it really easy to add new effects, programmed on one's own.
 So, if you are a coder, pretty fluent with C++ (or in general pure code), this rack might come in handy.

-The full program will be published after May 14th, but please keep an eye on our Facebook feed and website, as we will be releasing information about confirmed workshops and invited lecturers beforehand.
+The full program is available here.
+Please keep an eye on our Facebook feed and website, as we will be releasing information about confirmed workshops and invited lecturers beforehand.

 Registering for workshops will be done onsite at the registration desk, unless stated otherwise.
 Please keep an eye on our Facebook feed and website for more information regarding our workshop program.